jciv87/okta-group-tools/README.md

 - This tool: Grant access → generates manifest → revoke using manifest when done

 **6. Profile Updates Are Repetitive**
-- GUI: Update custom attribute for 50 users = 50 manual edits
+- GUI: Update department for 50 users = 50 manual edits
-- This tool: Paste user list, set attribute once, done
+- This tool: Query available attributes, paste user list, set value once, done

 ## What It Does